Easiest Homemade Pop Tarts

 HOW TO MAKE THE EASIEST HOMEMADE POP TARTS

-PREP THE GLAZE .
-In the meantime, you can make the glaze.
+Prep the glaze: In the meantime, you can make the glaze.
 In a small bowl, whisk together the powdered sugar, milk, and vanilla extract until smooth.
 If the icing becomes too thick, add a few drops of water.
 Spoon the glaze over each pop tart and add sprinkles.
 You can enjoy immediately or let sit for 20 minutes to let the glaze set.

-Easiest Homemade Pop Tarts
+Homemade Strawberry Pop Tarts.Pin

 POP TART VARIATIONS

-Sprinkles: you don’t have to use sprinkles but sprinkles are always fun!
+• Sprinkles: You don’t have to use sprinkles but sprinkles are always fun!
 Switch up the sprinkle colors for different holidays and occasions.
-For instance use pink and blue sprinkles for a baby shower or orange and black for Halloween!
+For instance use pink and blue sprinkles for a baby shower or orange and black for Halloween.

-Icing: I use a very simple and basic icing recipe.
+• Icing: I use a very simple and basic icing recipe.
 You can leave out and use as little or as much as you you like.

-Filling: other jam flavors you could use are blueberry, grape, apricot, or raspberry.
+• Filling: Other jam flavors you could use are blueberry, grape, apricot, or raspberry.
 You can also use a low-sugar jam if you want a healthier option.

-If you love the brown sugar pop tarts you can switch out the filling for a brown sugar filling.
+• Brown Sugar Cinnamon Pop Tarts: You can switch out the filling for a brown sugar filling.
 Simply mix together 1/2 cup packed brown sugar, 2 1/4 teaspoons of cinnamon, and 1 tablespoon of flour.

 FREEZING HOMEMADE POP TARTS

-These are always a good idea to have on hand because you will crave these and want more!
+These are always a good idea to have on hand because you will crave these and want more.
 To freeze, place the pop tarts in an airtight container layering the pop tarts with wax paper or parchment paper in between each layer.
 Freeze up to one month.
 When ready to eat, let thaw out for a few minutes and reheat in the oven or microwave.

-Easiest Homemade Pop Tarts
+Homemade Strawberry Pop Tarts

-These are the Easiest Homemade Pop Tarts you could make!
+These are the Easiest Homemade Strawberry Pop Tarts you could make!
 Made with pie crust, filled with strawberry jam, and topped with a vanilla icing and sprinkles!

-4.75 from 16 votes
+4.27 from 26 votes

 Print Pin Rate